Application of 3D Gaussian Splatting for Cinematic Anatomy on Consumer Class Devices: Introduction

-\firstsection{Introduction}
+\section{Introduction}

-Cinematic Anatomy is an immersive anatomy learning application developed by Siemens Healthineers, which is designed to improve anatomy education through the use of photorealistic 3D visualization and cinematic rendering\cite{CVR01}.
-Instead of real 3D anatomy models it utilizes volume data provided by medical devices such as computed tomography (CT) and magnetic resonance imaging (MRI) scanners.

-The application is used in the field of anatomy education, specifically for teaching the diverse and complex individual human anatomy, anatomical variations, pathology, and age-related degeneration.
-It aims to enhance learners' competency with immersive photorealistic 3D visualization of anatomy.
-In contrast to idealized anatomy models, learning with image data from real patients provides a complete experience of the patient journey from hospitalization to rehabilitation.
+Cinematic Anatomy (CA) is an immersive anatomy learning application, which is designed to improve anatomy education through the use of photorealistic 3D rendering via path-tracing\cite{CVR01}.
+Instead of real 3D anatomy models, it utilizes volume data provided by medical scanning devices.
+The application is used in the field of anatomy education, e.g., in the JKU medSPACE~\cite{jku-medspace}, a lecture space for teaching anatomy.
+It is used for teaching the diverse and complex individual human anatomy, anatomical variations, and pathology, to enhance learners' competency with immersive photorealistic 3D visualization of data from real patients.
+Several studies have shown the benefits of using photo-realistic volumetric rendering of clinical volume data for teaching and understanding anatomy~\cite{GLEMSER2018e283, BINDER2019159, STEFFEN2022151905}.

-Additionally to stereoscopic projection modes for frontal education, Cinematic Anatomy also supports augmented and virtual reality headsets for personalized learning experiences.
-The portability of the created content is however often limited by the data size, especially when employing data from high-resolution imaging modalities like photon-counting CT, 7 Tesla MRI and phase-contrast CT\cite{walsh2021imaging}.
-Thus, Cinematic Anatomy is mostly used in frontal teaching scenarios, where the demonstrator uses a powerful GPU and has high-speed access to a large storage device where the dataset is stored.
+Additionally to stereoscopic projection modes for frontal education, students need to run CA on their mobile devices for personalized learning experiences.
+In addition to significant performance losses on such devices, the portability of the created content is however often limited by the data size, especially when employing data from high-resolution imaging modalities like photon-counting CT, 7 Tesla MRI and phase-contrast CT~\cite{Walsh2021}.
+Thus, CA is mostly used in frontal teaching scenarios, where the demonstrator uses a powerful GPU and has high-speed access to a large storage device where the data set is stored.
+As \cref{fig:teaser} demonstrates, even then is it difficult to render the data at interactive rates.

-We demonstrate that the limitations of Cinematic Anatomy can be addressed via novel view synthesis \cite{mildenhall2020nerf}, a computer vision technique that reconstructs a volumetric radiance field of a scene from images of this scene.
-The reconstructed field can then be rendered with direct volume ray-casting from arbitrary views.
-With novel view synthesis from pre-rendered anatomy images, time consuming path-tracing can be avoided at demonstration time.
-On the other hand, visualization parameters such as transfer functions are baked into the volumetric radiance field and cannot be changed.
-We address this restriction by using compressed 3D Gaussian splatting for novel view synthesis.
-The resulting renderable representation has such a small memory footprint that multiple representations under different transfer function settings can be prepared and stored.